aman9528yadav/best/README.md

   - View conversion comparisons across all units in a category.
 - **🧮 Scientific Calculator:** A powerful calculator that supports basic arithmetic, scientific functions (sin, cos, tan, log), and keeps a record of your recent calculations.
 - **📜 Persistent History:** Your conversion and calculation history is automatically saved to your browser's local storage, so you never lose track of your work.
+- **📓 Notes:** A simple and elegant notes feature to jot down your thoughts and ideas with a rich text editor.
 - **👤 User Profile:** A dedicated profile page to view your stats, achievements, and manage personal information.
 - **🎨 Modern & Responsive UI:** Built with ShadCN UI and Tailwind CSS for a beautiful, consistent, and responsive experience on any device.
 - **🔐 Authentication:** Secure login and sign-up functionality using Firebase Authentication, including Google sign-in.